airline_alliances

 Sometimes you can see the alliance’s logo right on the plane.
 Source: ARGS

 It’s impossible to belong to more than one alliance at the same time.
-By doing so, a carrier can definitely expand its market reach, but such a situation would decrease the ability of other member airlines to stay competitive.
+By doing so, a carrier could expand its market reach, but it also would decrease the ability of other member airlines to stay competitive.

-Yet, alliance members may go into other forms of partnership — like a codesharing agreement or joint venture — with other airlines, no matter whether they belong to the same alliance or not.
+Yet alliance members may go into other forms of partnership—like a codesharing agreement or joint venture—with other airlines, no matter whether they belong to the same alliance.

 There are three key benefits airlines get when joining a global alliance.